• Skip to main content

 Instructions

-• Mix together the granulated sugar and cinnamon and set aside for the cookies before they go into the oven.
-I put my cookie pans into the refrigerator for a few minutes and then fill the cookie press following the manufactures instructions.
+• Mix the granulated sugar and cinnamon and set aside for the cookies before they go into the oven.
+Fill the cookie press following the manufacturer's instructions.

-• Press out your cookie dough shapes to your ungreased cold cookie pans and don't forget to add the sugar-cinnamon topping to each cookie shape.
-Bake at 350° F for 9-11 minutes.
-Once out of the oven let them cool for a minute before moving to a cooling rack.
+• Press out your cookie dough shapes to your ungreased cold cookie pan, and remember to add the sugar-cinnamon topping to each cookie shape.
+Bake at 350°F (175°C or 180°C) F for 9-11 minutes.
+Once out of the oven, move them to a cooling rack.

 Nutrition